Do the Digit Insurance

 • Assured returns: One of the benefits of the Sukanya Samriddhi Yojana is that it is a government-backed scheme.
 Thus, it provides assured and safe returns on investment.

-• Increased interest rates: Contrary to other government-backed schemes such as Public Provident Fund, the Sukanya Samriddhi Yojana Scheme offers an increased interest rate.
+• Increased interest rates: Unlike other government-backed schemes like the Public Provident Fund, the Sukanya Samriddhi Yojana Scheme offers an increased interest rate.

 • Convenient investment options: This scheme enables individuals to deposit as per their financial standing.
 To be precise, individuals can start investing with a minimum and maximum amount of ₹250 and ₹1.5 lakhs, respectively.

-• Savings on tax: Sukanya Samriddhi Yojana Scheme offers savings on taxes upon a contribution of ₹1.5 lakhs in a financial year.
+• Savings on tax: Sukanya Samriddhi Yojana Scheme offers tax savings upon contributing ₹1.5 lakhs in a financial year.

-• Easy account transfer facility: The scheme ensures an easy account transfer facility from one region, part of the country to another, i.e., from one bank or post office to another in cases of transfer of the parents/legal guardians handling the account.
+• Easy account transfer facility: The scheme ensures an easy account transfer facility from one region or part of the country to another, i.e., from one bank or post office to another in cases of transfer of the parents/legal guardians handling the account.

 • Advantage of compounding: The prime advantage of annual compounding is that even a small savings scheme like the Sukanya Samriddhi Yojana Scheme can become a good long-term investment instrument and guarantee decent returns.
 In short, the longer the tenure, the higher the returns.